arokettu/php-uuid/docs/factories.rst

 ``Arokettu\Uuid\SequenceFactory::v7()``
 ``Arokettu\Uuid\SequenceFactory::v7Short()``

-The chosen algorithm is 12 bit clock sequence in rand_a + random 'tail' in rand_b as described in `RFC 9562`_ 6.2 Method 1.
+The chosen algorithm is 12 bit counter in rand_a + random 'tail' in rand_b as described in `RFC 9562`_ 6.2 Method 1.
 It gives a guaranteed sequence of 2049 UUIDs per millisecond (actual number is random, up to 4096) that are highly unguessable.

 Like with the regular factory you can set a timestamp by using an instance of ``Psr\Clock\ClockInterface``